england9911/TrumpTweets/README.md

 # Trump Tweets

-A webapp which instantly grabs any tweets that Donald Trump makes, and allows users to immediately buy them as a poster.
+A webapp which grabs any tweets that Donald Trump makes, and allows users to buy them as a poster.

 # Functional Spec